 .
 Your work has the potential to impact a neonate’s health outcome, as well as that of the family and staff in the NICU.

-, as we explore research, learning and practice to examine Biophysiology of Human Interaction
+, as we explore research, learning and practice to examine Resiliency and Change in the NICU

 .
-The most current science, state-of-the-art research and leading practices will be presented over the course of four days.
+The most current science, state-of-the-art research and leading practices will be presented over the course of two and half days.

 This program has been developed to meet the educational needs of healthcare practitioners such as Neonatologists, Pediatricians, Psychologists, Occupational Therapists, Parents or Families, Neonatal Nurse Clinicians / Practitioners, Clinical Nurse Specialists, Family Support Staff, Architects, , Hospital Administration, Infant & Child Development Specialists, Social Workers & Counselors, and other professionals working with high-risk infants, their families or their physical environment.